dereknguyenio/microsoft-fabric-deployment-guide/docs/getting-started.md

 ## Getting Started with the Fabric API

 This document provides a comprehensive, step-by-step guide to getting started with the Fabric API, including detailed instructions and best practices for successful implementation.
-This guide will focus on migrating Power BI workspaces to Fabric Capacity using the Fabric Python SDK.
+This guide will focus on migrating Power BI workspaces to Fabric Capacity using the Fabric API in Python.

 ### Prerequisites